aryabartar/BSc-HWc/readme.md

-# My homeworks in bachelor of science that include only codes.
+# My homeworks in bachelor of science that contains only codes.

 ### <a href="https://github.com/aryabartar/BSc-HWc/tree/master/Advanced%20Programming" target="_blank">Advanced Programming</a>
 Used technologies: `java`